-Giving gifts to the wedding couple is a longstanding tradition, which serves as a tangible representation of your love and support.
-If you’re invited to a wedding, you should send a gift, whether or not you are able to attend – but when should you send it?
+Giving gifts to the wedding couple serves as a tangible representation of your love and support.
+When you’re invited to a wedding, you should send a gift, whether or not you are able to attend – but when should you send it?

-It would be best to send the gift within a month after the wedding.
-There is a popular myth that you have up to one year to send the couple a gift.
+There’s a popular myth that you have up to one year after the wedding to send the couple a gift.
 Think about it – in today’s world of immediate online shopping, if you got married and didn’t receive a gift after a few months, you would assume it wasn’t coming.

 The bottom line: always send your gift as soon as you can.
 “Better late than never” perfectly applies here.
 Your (still) newlywed friends will be pleasantly surprised and grateful to receive a wedding gift from you.
 And if you’re not sure where they’re registered, you can use RegistryFinder to find all of the couple’s registries in one place!